sanger-tol/docker-images/README.md

 ## Prerequisite
 The following environment variables need to be set to use the scripts below:
-* DOCKER_USER this would be the GitLab or Quay login, ie your login
+* DOCKER_USER this would be the GitLab or Quay login, ie your login.
+This can be robot account from quay.
 * DOCKER_TOKEN this would be access token with the right permission

 If you build the image as production, the git repository needs to be tagged.